SaltfishAmi/youtube-keyboard-restrict/README.md

-# (WIP) Disable Keyboard Based Player Controls on YouTube
+# Disable Keyboard Based Player Controls on YouTube

 ## What?

-This is a Firefox extension which disables the all keyboard player control shortcuts on YouTube, except Space, Left Arrow, and Right Arrow.
+This is a ~~Firefox extension~~ userscript which disables the all keyboard player control shortcuts on YouTube, except Space, Left Arrow, and Right Arrow.

 ## Why?